DETAILED ACTION

 Regarding claim 16, Aimi discloses (Figs.1-5):

-A microelectromechanical systems (MEMS) switch comprising: a contact pad (102); a base (106) comprising a current source (120) and a ground terminal (Figs.1-2: the depicted ground will define the “ground terminal”) (Fig.2 and [0034]: due to the circuit needing to be a closed circuit, the base will have to comprise 120 and the ground terminal in order to create the closed circuit); a body (104) extending from (See Figs.1-2) the base (106) and over (See Figs.1-2) the contact pad (102), the body (104) movable to contact (See Fig.5) the contact pad (102), the ground terminal coupled to the body (104) (Figs.1-2: the ground that defines the ground terminal is electrically coupled to, and thus coupled to, the body 104), and the current source (120) configurable to generate a current at intervals (the periods in which the MEMS switch is ON and OFF will define the intervals and 120 by definition will generate a current when the MEMS switch is ON due to 120 being a current source), in which the body (104) is configurable to, responsive to the current, cause the body (104) to: repeatedly move along a first axis (See Figs.4-5: the axis that 104 moves along to contact and separate from 102 will define the “first axis”) with respect to the contact pad (102) (Figs.4-5, [0031], and [0033]: the beam can be “selectively movable” between the two modes, which means that 104 is designed to repeatedly move along the axis to either open or close the circuit in response to the current that flows through 104).
+A microelectromechanical systems (MEMS) switch comprising: a contact pad (102); a base (106) comprising a current source (120) and a ground terminal (Figs.1-2: the depicted ground will define the “ground terminal”) (Fig.2 and [0034]: due to the circuit needing to be a closed circuit, the base will have to comprise 120 and the ground terminal in order to create the closed circuit); a body (104) extending from (See Figs.1-2) the base (106) and over (See Figs.1-2) the contact pad (102), the body (104) movable to contact (See Fig.5) the contact pad (102), the ground terminal coupled to the body (104) (Figs.1-2: the ground that defines the ground terminal is electrically coupled to, and thus coupled to, the body 104), and the current source (120) configurable to generate a current at intervals (the periods in which the MEMS switch is ON and OFF will define the intervals and 120 by definition will generate a current when the MEMS switch is ON due to 120 being a current source), in which the body (104) is configurable to, responsive to the current, cause the body (104) to: repeatedly move along a first axis (See Figs.4-5: the axis that 104 moves along to contact and separate from 102 will define the “first axis”) to contact the contact pad (102) (Figs.4-5, [0031], and [0033]: the beam can be “selectively movable” between the two modes, which means that 104 is designed to repeatedly move along the axis to either open or close the circuit in response to the current that flows through 104).

 However, Aimi does not disclose: